mowito/mowito_amd64/docs/source/tune_maxl.rst

 More specifically, it is advised to have a smaller max_lookahead value for robots attempting to travel through constrained door passages.

-lookahead_factor_val:
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-This parameter specifies the factor by which the lookahead goal will be incremented.

-Nominal value : - 0.088

-The robot follows the lookahead goal.
-This param helps to avoid large fluctuations/jumps in the movement of the lookahead goal.

-If the value of this param is decreased, the lookahead goal’s movement on the global path will reduce and vice-versa.
-Generally it is advisable to keep a low value as this ensures smooth movement of the lookahead goal on the global path as it approaches the final pose.

-lookahead_jump_threshold:
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-This parameter defines the value of fluctuation/jump in lookahead goal.
-That is, as the lookahead goal changes, what value of change in the lookahead goal can be considered as a fluctuation/jump.

-Units : m
-Nominal value : - 0.05

-Generally it is advised to keep a low value as this ensures smoother movement of lookahead goal on the global path

 vehicleLength:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^